bugfender/BugfenderSDK-iOS/README.md

 <br /> Additionally, the Bugfender.swift helper class is not needed anymore and can be safely deleted, however, Swift must be available in your project.
 If you are installing Bugfender manually or using Carthage ensure that *Build Settings -> Always Embed Swift Standard Libraries* is set to *YES*.

 # Symbolicating crash reports
-Bugfender provides a script is able to upload dSYM bundles to [Bugfender](https://bugfender.com).
+Bugfender provides a script to upload dSYM bundles to [Bugfender](https://bugfender.com).

 ## Obtain the script
 The script is distributed if you are using Cocoapods or Swift Package Manager.